1KitCat1/desirium-contract/README.md

 ## Features

 - **Vault Initialization**: Create a vault with a specified funding target for any SPL token
+- **IPFS Link Management**: Store and retrieve IPFS links for vault configurations, allowing for storage and retrieval of metadata.
 - **Token Deposits**: Deposit tokens into the vault from any compatible token account
 - **Token Withdrawals**: Withdraw tokens with automatic protocol fee handling (1% commission)
 - **Target Amount Tracking**: Monitor progress towards funding goals